-From July 1995 to July 1997, my husband’s job took our family to southern Spain to live while he was on special assignment.
+From July 1995 to July 1997, my husband’s job took our family to live in southern Spain while he was working on a special assignment.
 More than once during our second year of living there, I vividly remember telling my husband that a two-year stay was the perfect amount of time for us to be there.
-During the first year, we stayed busy trying to squeeze in all of the things and go to all of the places that tourists might typically want to go and see.
+During the first year, we stayed busy trying to squeeze in all of the things and go to all of the places that tourists might typically want to do and see.
 Though we loved every moment of the travel opportunities that we had that year, the second year was even more advantageous.
-We had opportunity time and again that year to see and do a variety of things that enhanced our understanding of the Spanish people and culture.
-In effect, our second year in Spain was in itself a second-time-around opportunity.
+That second year gave us opportunities, time and again, to see and do a variety of things that enhanced our understanding of the Spanish people and culture, adding to all that we had learned and seen during the first year of our time together.
+In effect, our second year in Spain was, for us, a second-time-around opportunity that has no equal.

 The opportunity that we are being offered in this case is not to learn about another nation of people here on earth, but about our God and His relationships with all of His people, who will be living with Him in His Kingdom forever.
-The two stories of importance are The Lesson of the Thanksgiving and Leftovers That Aren’t.
-Look for their commonalities.
-Then take a good look at what God may be telling us about Himself, especially in terms of His ability and willingness to provide for all we may need in life.
+The two stories that are inter-related are The Lesson of the Thanksgiving and Leftovers That Aren’t.
+In reading the stories, look first for the commonalities of the events being discussed.
+Then take a good look at the specifics to see how God may be revealing more about Himself in the two events taken together than we may be able to see and learn in the two events individually.